 The Hand & Lock Prize for Embroidery commenced life in 2000.
 Initially aimed at students, in 2009, an open category was added to great success.
 Originally conceived by Chairman Alastair Macleod as a way of encouraging embroidery use in fashion and textiles, the Prize now welcomes in excess of 500 entries annually.

 Fashion: Fashion entrants should design a fashion garment that takes inspiration from the Prize brief.
-Your submission should be constructed to fit a typical model (UK size 6) and showcase your design skill as well as your ability to embroider by hand.
+Your submission should be constructed to fit a typical model (UK size 6 to 8) and showcase your design skill as well as your ability to embroider by hand.
 Judges will look at your concept, execution, construction, embroidery skill and overall presentation.

 Textiles: Textile entrants should examine the brief and produce an object that showcases their embroidery skills. the object could be a piece of jewellery, an artistic sculpture, an embroidered tapestries, a piece for home interior design etc. Judges will look at originality, embroidery technique, execution, construction and overall presentation.